unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Union will provide the created container registry Name and Login server for Docker authentication.

-## Enable access to ACR in a different subscription within the same Azure Tenant
+## Enable access to ACR in a different subscription within the same Azure tenant

 Union data plane resources will require permissions to pull images from your container registry.